heyjva/support/content/green/about-the-device/status_leds.md

 article_id: 25210352599197
 name: About the LEDs
 position: 1
-labels: green, about hte system, status
+labels: green, about the system, status
 ---

 Home Assistant Green has 3 LEDs.